Widjojo Soejono: Personal life

 He married Siti Mastoechajah and had five children: Enny Lukitaning Diah, Wedhia Purwaningsih, Ariyati Sihwarini, Hardini Surjaningsih, and Budhi Soejono.

-Widjojo Soejono, died at 04.43 WIB at the age of 94 years at Gatot Soebroto Army Hospital due to an unspecified cause and Soejono was buried with military honours at Kalibata Heroes Cemetery, South Jakarta on Wednesday, May 11, 2022, at 13.30 WIB.
+Widjojo Soejono, died on 11 May 2022, aged 94, at Gatot Soebroto Army Hospital due to an unspecified cause and Soejono was buried with military honours at Kalibata Heroes' Cemetery, South Jakarta on May 11, 2022, at 13.30 WIB.